Composting

 Backyard composting is collecting your food scraps in a pile that uses aerobic digestion and heat to speed up decomposition.
 There are many ways to backyard compost that range from low to high maintenance.

 Start with a bin: A store-bought bin works great.
 There are many kinds, so pick one that best meets your needs.
-You can also make your own bin with a cubic yard of material.
 You can make your bin out of wooden pallets, hardware wire, or other materials.
 Alternatively, you can make a pile on the ground and not use a bin at all.
 The type of bin you choose will depend on your backyard and your aesthetics.
-In any case, the bin will need to accommodate for airflow to ensure aerobic digestion is possible.
+In any case, the bin will need to be at least 3 cubic yards in size to ensure it can generate heat and will also need to accommodate for airflow to ensure aerobic digestion is possible.

 Once you have your bin, you can start layering “brown” and “green” material.
-Brown material is rich in carbon and includes moist materials such as food scraps and freshly cut yard waste.
-Green material is rich in nitrogen and includes dried yard waste, woodchips, and paper products (newspaper, paper egg cartons, etc.).
-When you add to your compost pile, you will need to add more brown material than green material.
+Green material is rich in nitrogen and includes moist materials such as food scraps and freshly cut yard waste, including unfertilized grass clippings.
+Brown material is rich in carbon and includes dried yard waste, woodchips, and paper products (newspaper, paper egg cartons, etc.).
+When you add to your compost pile, you will need to add more brown material than green material (3:1 ratio).
 It is best to input small pieces of food scraps and yard waste when adding to the pile.
-This will create less work for the microbes and will speed up the decomposition process.
+This will create more surface area and and will speed up the decomposition process.

 Throughout your composting process, be aware of your pile’s water content.
 The compost should feel as moist as a squeezed-out sponge.
 If your pile is too dry, add water.
 If your pile is too wet, add brown material.
+The insects in your compost pile can serve as signs of a healthy compost pile as well.
+For example, ants prefer a drier environment, while gnats are a sign of excess moisture.
 If your ratio of brown to green material is correct, your compost pile should not smell.
 If it does smell, try adding brown material and turning your pile.

 Vermicomposting (Worm Composting)

-Vermicomposting is the process of composting with worms, typically of the Red Wiggler species, to speed up decomposition.
+Vermicomposting is the process of composting with Red Wriggler worms to speed up decomposition.
+It is important to use the Red Wriggler species because they live in the top 5-10 inches of soil in nature, which is why they are able to survive in a bin.
+Other species of worm live deeper in the soil.
 The worms produce vermicast (or worm castings), which create a particularly nutrient-rich soil.

 Vermicompost is typically used to compost food scraps and not yard waste.
 It is typically done in a small bin (think a plastic storage bin) and can be kept inside, which is perfect for an apartment setting.